-

 Body scan meditation is an extension of mindfulness in that it allows you to consciously notice how different parts of your body are feeling in the present moment without judgment.

 While a body scan meditation can be done anytime, it’s especially beneficial in helping you to relax at nighttime.
-If you find yourself laying in bed at night unable to fall asleep, don’t try to suppress your thoughts.
-Instead, simply redirect your thoughts.
-You can do a body scan meditation right there in your bed.
+If you find yourself lying in bed at night unable to fall asleep, don’t try to suppress your thoughts.
+Instead, you can do a body scan meditation right there in your bed.
 Simply relax your muscles and release the tension from each part of your body.

 Insight Timer Guided Meditation Practices for Beginners: